verrazzano/verrazzano/application-operator/internal/app/README.md

   - This example will require the namespace `hello-helidon-namespace` to be created.

 - Once the Deployment and Service are running, check the Prometheus targets for a target titled `<namespace>_<deployment-name>-<deploument-UID>`
-  - For now, the container ports will show up in the target as unavailable.
+  - For now, the container ports will show up in the Prometheus target section as Unavailable.
+    The ports are available, just not set up for Prometheus scraping.
+    In the future, the template implementation will have to exclude these ports from being targeted by Prometheus.
-    Fixing this issue will require more elaboration and time and will be sorted out in the near future.
+    Fixing this issue will require more elaboration and time and will be sorted out soon.

 ## Testing
 The acceptance tests for this feature are disabled by default.